 Increasing your credit score can change your life by saving hundreds of thousands of dollars in interest fees and giving you access to capital to buy your own home, buy a car, and even start a business.

-Increasing your credit scores doesn’t happen overnight, it’s a long painstaking process which takes time, patience, organization, and a knowledge of consumer protection law.
+Increasing your credit scores doesn’t happen overnight, it’s a long painstaking process that takes time, patience, organization, and a knowledge of consumer protection law.
 This is why it’s so important to start planning for the future and working on improving your credit scores well in advance of when you will need it.

 To increase your credit scores, you will want to work on the following five factors.